NitorCreations/OperationChina2013/README.md

-# JavaOne Shanghai 2013 javafx presentation #
+# Developer Oriented Presentation Engine #

 So I won a Raspberry Pi from [this session](https://oraclecn.activeevents.com/connect/sessionDetail.ww?SESSION_ID=2231) at JavaOne and as [Stephen Chin](http://steveonjava.com/) gave it to me, he asked me to let him know if I did anything cool with it.

-Also, [my employer](http://nitorcreations.com) encourages us to summarise any sessions we've attended and this work is now how I thought I could combine (hopefully) something cool and a very short summary of the conference for my colleagues.
+Also, [my employer](http://nitorcreations.com) encourages us to summarise any sessions we've attended and this work here is how I thought I could combine (hopefully) something cool and a very short summary of the conference for my colleagues.

 ## Features ##